W4RH4WK/cpp-init/README.md

   4. Shortly state which other approaches you have already tried.
   5. Add auxiliary information that you deem important, like which operating system and software versions you are using.

+If you are dealing with a C/C++ related issue:
+- Enable and fix warnings in your code (`-Wall -Wextra` at least on GCC / Clang)
+- Build and run your application with address sanitizer enabled
-- If you are dealing with a code related issue, put together a minimum (not) working example — preferably on [Compiler Explorer](https://godbolt.org/) for C/C++.
+- Put together a minimum (not) working example — preferably on [Compiler Explorer](https://godbolt.org/)